-Taught in Verviers, Belgium, only.
+Taught in International Study Abroad program only.
 A study of the figure of Paul in the New Testament-Apostle, Roman citizen, and missionary.
 Selected passages from Acts of the Apostles and Paul's letters will be examined.
 Background material relating to his apostleship to the Gentiles will be examined.
 (Text course)

-Dr. Keith W. Smith, Dean

-School of Business
+Keith W. Smith, Dean School of Business

-Keith W. Smith, Dean Vicki M. Johnson, Assistant Dean Dwayne H. Wilson James Q. Edmonds, II Judy M. McKenzie Lee E. Hibbett April L. Brashier Jason M. Brashier Thomas W. DeBerry, M.B.A.
-Director Mark H. Steiner
+Vicki M. Johnson, Assistant Dean James Q. Edmonds, II Judy M. McKenzie Lee E. Hibbett April L. Brashier Jason M. Brashier Thomas W. DeBerry